spacetelescope/bibcat/README.md

 #### Install `tensorflow-text`

 - To install `tensorflow-text`, the command `pip install -U "tensorflow-text"` **does not work** due to some package version conflict (as of sometime 2024, need to revisit).
-You need to download the latest release library compatible with your system and the tensorflow version from [the Tensorflow library link.](https://github.com/sun1638650145/Libraries-and-Extensions-for-TensorFlow-for-Apple-Silicon/releases); For instance, if you have MacOSX with python 3.10, download [this library.](https://github.com/sun1638650145/Libraries-and-Extensions-for-TensorFlow-for-Apple-Silicon/releases/download/v2.15/tensorflow_text-2.15.0-cp310-cp310-macosx_11_0_arm64.whl)
+You need to download the latest release library compatible with your system and the tensorflow version (2.15.0 in the example) from [the Tensorflow library link.](https://github.com/sun1638650145/Libraries-and-Extensions-for-TensorFlow-for-Apple-Silicon/releases); For instance, if you have MacOSX with python 3.10, download [this library.](https://github.com/sun1638650145/Libraries-and-Extensions-for-TensorFlow-for-Apple-Silicon/releases/download/v2.15/tensorflow_text-2.15.0-cp310-cp310-macosx_11_0_arm64.whl)
 - Then `pip install /path-to-download/tensorflow_text-2.15.0-cp310-cp310-macosx_11_0_arm64.whl`